 As you may already know, there is a way to defer upgrades in Windows 10.
 The user can defer feature updates to prevent a new build from being installed, or postpone quality updates.
 There is also an option to switch the update branch from "Current Branch" to "Current Branch for Business" which receives updates much later.
 However, deferring updates does not change the fact that the updates are quite large and have to be installed sooner or later.

 Windows 10 Fall Creators Update, known as version 1709, also adds the ability to limit the bandwidth available for Windows Update.
 So, when updating, Windows 10 will not kill your Internet speed, and you will be able to browse web sites, stream videos and do everything that requires bandwidth.
 This option will be much appreciated by users with a slow Internet connection.

 Windows Update has always used Background Intelligent Transfer Service (BITS) to download updates.
 BITS uses idle bandwidth to get them, so in theory, if you are actively using your internet for something else, the algorithm for downloading of updates should sense this and back off or lower its bandwidth consumption.
 However, due to the size and frequency of Windows 10 updates, this does not seem to actually work as well on the latest OS, compared to previous releases of Windows.
 Many users have been complaining that Windows 10 updates disrupt their online activities too much.
 The newly added option to control the bandwidth should appease some of these complaints.

-Tip: If you are running Windows 10 build 17035 and above, you can set the background and foreground Windows Update limit separately.
-Find which build, version and edition of Windows 10 you have installed and see the following article:
+The below information is outdated.
+If you are running Windows 10 build 17035 and above, you can set the background and foreground Windows Update limit separately.
+You should refer to the updated tutorial here:

-To Limit Windows Update Bandwidth in Windows 10, do the following.
+To Limit Background Windows Update Bandwidth in Windows 10, do the following.